TERRACYCLE NEWS

 10. Support Sustainable Businesses

 Your dollar is as powerful as your vote – each time we make a purchase, we are signaling what we want to see more of in this world.
 When you do need to buy something new (and let’s face it – we can’t shop secondhand for everything), support companies that are striving for more sustainable materials and practices, are transparent about their business practices, or who support organizations that align with your values.
 Get familiar with the brands you love and their sustainability practices – look for true transparency and not just greenwashing tactics.
-Here are a few certifications to look for: Your money is powerful – spend it on companies that are doing good in the world.
+Here are a few certifications to look for:- 1% for the Planet

 HOW TO TAKE ACTION FOR THE ENVIRONMENT